When contemplating divorce, you may wonder how Texas laws may affect your property rights.

 The Larson Law Office holds a significant reputation in the community for providing skilled and personalized legal counsel to its clients.
 We recognize that each of our clients’ cases is unique, and we use personal strategies that focus on your individual needs.

 When going through a divorce, you need an attorney committed to you and preserving your rights.
-The process of characterizing community and separate property in Texas gets complicated quickly.
-Please don’t go through it alone and risk the consequences.
-Contact The Larson Law Office for a free consultation today!
+The process of characterizing community and Texas separate property gets complicated quickly.